mnshellgren/dmconsulting-netlify/src/pages/services/services.md

 Inspiration and new insights are important to motivate groups and individuals to act and develop.
 I offer key notes speeches in leadership and communication with a digital perspective, both in English and Swedish, both on stage and in digital productions.
 I also take on roles as moderator at conferences, live or in the digital format to support a great experience for the audience.

+You can see me here (Swedish event): https://youtu.be/Y6WQCJdEmR0

 ### Key Notes:

 ### "_Embrace the digital consequences for successful leadership"_